AN APPOINTMENT ONLINE

 Water Damage in My Home – How to Identify, Clean, and Prevent Moisture

 Moisture is the leading cause of damage to man-made structures.
 Dampness can warp wood, crumble drywall, crack masonry, and cause adhesion failures in flooring.
 The home inspectors at Wall to Wall take moisture problems seriously.
-If you’re in the process of buying a Wisconsin home, Wall to Wall Home Inspections are your best defense against unknowingly purchasing a property with moisture issues.
+If you’re in the process of buying a Wisconsin home for the first time, Wall to Wall Home Inspections are your best defense against unknowingly purchasing a property with moisture issues.
 With a keen eye for telltale moisture signs, our experts assess moisture giveaways like:

-Moisture in Basement Revealed through Wall to Wall Home Inspections
+Basement Moisture Revealed through Wall to Wall Home Inspections

 A home’s basement is both the most likely place to have a moisture problem—it’s also the most difficult place to discover it.
 Most Wisconsin basements have a high relative-humidity, often causing mold in carpeting, wall paper, dry wall and furniture in the absence of a de-humidifier.
 Wall to Wall takes special care to detect moisture problems in your potential home’s basement, saving you time, money, headaches and sickness in the future.